davidtchiu/davidtchiu.github.io/teaching/cs475/hwk2.wordstat/index.md

-[4pt] Your program prints a vertical (not horizontal) histogram [4pt] Basic error checking is handled, such as entering invalid menu options [3pt] Your program runs repeatedly until # is entered, or if a string is entered erroneously [1pt] Your program observes good style and commenting.
+[4pt] Your program prints a vertical (not horizontal) histogram [4pt] Basic error checking is handled, such as entering invalid menu options [3pt] Your program runs repeatedly until # is entered, or if a string is entered erroneously [1pt] Your program observes good style and commenting

+* You are not required to use malloc() in this assignment, but if you do, you must ensure that your program is free from memory leaks.
 ```

 #### Submitting Your Assignment